Kong/docs.konghq.com/src/gateway/reference/configuration.md

   If it is set to the value `on`, the `SO_KEEPALIVE` option is turned on for the socket.
 If it is set to the value `off`, the `SO_KEEPALIVE` option is turned off for the socket.
-Some operating systems support setting of TCP keepalive parameters on a per-socket basis using the TCP_KEEPIDLE, `TCP_KEEPINTVL`, and `TCP_KEEPCNT` socket options.
+Some operating systems support setting of TCP keepalive parameters on a per-socket basis using the `TCP_KEEPIDLE`, `TCP_KEEPINTVL`, and `TCP_KEEPCNT` socket options.

 This value can be set to `off`, thus disabling the Admin interface for this